dbousfie/4212syllabus/syllabus.md

 ## Late Assignments - Formal Guidelines

-Late papers will be accepted, but will be subject to a late penalty of 10 per cent per day to a maximum of 5 days, after which they will not be accepted and a mark of 0 will be recorded.
+Late papers will be accepted but will be subject to a late penalty of 10 per cent per day to a maximum of 5 days, after which they will not be accepted and a mark of 0 will be recorded.
 In the interest of fairness to all students, there will be no exceptions to this unless you have arranged in advance for an extension.
 All extensions must be arranged in